cast-org/figuration/docs/migration.md

 ### Lazy
 - Dropped support for jQuery animations as the slim build does not support them.
 Added an optional fade-in CSSS animation.

+## Build Tools
+- Figuration now requires Node.js v8 or newer if using our build tools.
+This is due to the minimum Node.js requirement for `grunt-sass`.